google/haloquest/README.md

 # HaloQuest

 Welcome to the repository of our ECCV 2024 paper, [**HaloQuest: A Visual Hallucination Dataset for Advancing Multimodal Reasoning**](https://arxiv.org/abs/2407.15680).
-This repository contains a colab that shows how to load the HaloQuest data and how to use the Auto-Eval system.
+This repository contains a [colab](https://github.com/google/haloquest/blob/main/HaloQuest_Colab.ipynb) that shows how to load the HaloQuest data and how to use the Auto-Eval system.

 Code to reproduce the experiments in the paper is available [here](https://github.com/ZhecanJamesWang/HaloQuest).

-Code to load the data is available [here](https://github.com/google/haloquest/blob/main/HaloQuest_Colab.ipynb)

 ![image](./example-image.png)